North Shore Studios

-North Shore Studios is a film company located in the North Vancouver, British Columbia.
-Acquired by Bosa Developments in 2006, it was previously part of Lions Gate Entertainment and was then known as Lionsgate Studios.
+North Shore Studios, formerly Lions Gate Studios, is a film studio located in North Vancouver, British Columbia, Canada, previously owned by Lions Gate Entertainment, or simply Lionsgate, until it was acquired by Bosa Development in 2006.

 There are 8 stages totaling 132,435 square feet ranging from 11,000 to 20,000 square feet as well as streetscape.
 There is also 100,000 square feet of office space.